KyleWeesner/KyleWeesnerBlogs/Phase 4 blog.md

 <p align="center">
   <img src="https://algorit.ma/wp-content/uploads/2020/12/1280x530_Data_science_use_cases_in_gaming_industry-03-min.png"/>

 The gaming industry is another option for data scientists to provide their special services.
 This blog will address some ways that data scientists are currently being applied in the gaming industry.
 This is a growing and dynamic market with many opportunities.
-Data scientists help optimize outcomes in areas that may be beneficial to the business, customers, and players.
+Data scientists help optimize outcomes in areas that may be beneficial to the business, and players.

 ## Game Development/ Design

 <p align="center">